jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 Then you can derive the rules for $g$ and $h$ as usual and just return a tuple of the tangent outputs.
 Of course, it will commonly be the case that $g$ and $h$ might share some computations, so actually _implementing_ the JVPs as two separate functions might not be very efficient, but it's at least a convenient way to derive them.

+Other times, it's more straightforward to keep the outputs together.
+This will be the case for instance in the equality-constrained quadratic programming example at the end.

 #### Example: matrix-vector product

 To see how this works on a simple example, let's revisit the matrix-vector product, but this time viewing it as a two-input, one-output function: $y = f(A, x) = A x$.